CarlMurray/failte-pp2/README.md

 ## Unresolved

-1. On initial load of the Geo Guessing Game, if the user enables the Accessibility Controls, the "Guess" button initially displays off-center.
+1. On initial load of the Geo Guessing Game, if the user enables the Keyboard Controls, the "Guess" button initially displays off-center.
 I could not diagnose the issue, however the button shifts to it's intended position once the user interacts with the Map (pan/zoom) and as such, does not have any significant impact on performance, usability or functionality.
 ![Screenshot of game showing off-center button](assets/readme/img/bug-game-off-center-btn.png "'Guess' button showing off-center on initial load only")

 ---